ELSI-1 (Ishikawadai Campus Bldg.No.7)

-By acquiring a supplementary budget from MEXT, the long-awaited research building ELSI-1 (total floor area of 4970㎡) was built in 2015 in the Ookayama campus.
-The building was designed under the concept of “harmony between Japanese and western styles”, paying attention to a good balance in research and communication spaces.
+By acquiring a supplementary budget from MEXT, the long-awaited research building was built for ELSI in 2015 at Ookayma Campus (Ishikawadai Area, Bldg.
+No.7; total floor area of 4,970m2).
+The building was designed under the concept of ‘harmony between Japanese and western styles’, paying attention to a good balance between research and communication spaces.

-The entrance on the 1st floor features an open information-sharing space called “the Gallery”, and a lecture hall (Mishima Hall) that can hold over one hundred people.
-The 2nd and 3rd floors will include compact and functional research rooms for ELSI researchers and extended-stay guest researchers.
+The entrance on the 1st floor features a lecture hall called ‘Mishima Hall’ that can hold over one hundred people.
+The 2nd and 3rd floors include compact and functional research rooms for ELSI researchers and extended-stay visiting researchers.
+Moreover, the ELSI building hosts students’ offices, the PR Office, the Secretaries’ Office, Administration Office, and a Visitors’ room for researchers from partner institutions to work at ELSI.

-The open-ceiling communication room on the 2nd floor, called the Agora, can be used by many researchers to participate in interdisciplinary communication.
+The open-ceiling communication room on the 2nd floor, called the ‘Agora’, can be used by many researchers for interdisciplinary communication.
+The 3rd floor features art pieces done by the ELSI Science-Art Residents over the years.

 ELSI-2 (Ishikawadai Campus Bldg.No.8)